My latest font is my version of Hermann Zapf's Palatino. Why yet another version of Palatino?

 ¹ The Stylistic Alternates have coloured glyphs, which are only supported by Windows 8.1, or by Firefox 32 or later on Windows 7.
 In applications and operating systems that do not support them, the glyphs will be monochrome.

-² The Stylistic Set is designed for use by Pāḷi scholars who use the Velthuis encoding system: aa = ā, ii = ī, etc. By enabling this feature Velthuis encoded text is displayed as Unicode text.
+² One Stylistic Set is designed for use by Pāḷi scholars who use the Velthuis encoding system: aa = ā, ii = ī, etc. By enabling this feature Velthuis encoded text is displayed as Unicode text.
+A second is for Romanian Localised Forms of S and T comma to replace S and T cedilla.
+(Localised Forms are not supported in PagePlus).